Allan McLean (philanthropist): Life in New Zealand

 In 1852, the brothers purchased the Ashfield run adjacent to the Waimakariri River in Canterbury, New Zealand, and the family moved to that country.
 Robertson returned to Scotland but Allan and John owned runs in Canterbury, Otago, and Morven Hills, acquiring the Waikakahi property near Waimate from a Mr. Harris in 1866.
 Their sister Alexandrina had married George Buckley in 1860, and Buckley became a shareholder in the Waikakahi run, but sold out to the brothers in 1875.
 Eventually, Allan and John's partnership ended.
 By 1882, his properties had a value of 200,000 pounds.
 In 1895, he owned 69,000 sheep, and his horse teams ploughed 8000 acres.
 He lived at 'the Valley', a homestead surrounded by gardens.
 McLean's land was bought by the Liberal Government in 1899 as part of their policy of breaking up large land holdings.
 McLean was distressed by the forced sale of his land to the extent that he never returned to the district.
 For the government, it was the second largest purchase in Canterbury; the largest purchase was the estate of William Robinson around Cheviot.

 McLean retired to Christchurch, where he had a house of enormous dimensions built in a fusion of Jacobean and Victorian style for himself.
 'Holly Lea' contained 53 rooms on three floors spread over an area of 23000 sqft with lavish period furnishings and other embellishments.
 It is believed that at the time, 'Holly Lea' was the largest wooden residence in New Zealand.
 Later known as McLean's Mansion, the house is registered as a Category I heritage building by the New Zealand Historic Places Trust.

 McLean remained a bachelor.
 After building his dream house, he enjoyed its ambiance for 5 years before dying there in 1907 aged 85.
 His health had been failing for some time He was buried at Addington Cemetery in the family grave; his mother, brother John and sisters Mary and Alexandrina were buried there before him.

 Through his will, McLean made generous provisions for an institute that used his house "as a home for women of refinement and education in reduced or straitened circumstances".
 He endowed it with a fund of £300,000.
-The McLean Institute was formed and incorporated by a parliamentary act, the McLean Institute Act 1909.
+The McLean Institute was formed and incorporated by an act of Parliament, the McLean Institute Act 1909 (No. 8).

 McLean's Mansion is now being restored by the McLean's Mansion Charitable Trust, with plans to partially reopen the building in 2021.